Terrorism and Other Public Health Threats - Overview

 Disasters are hard to predict and usually are out of your control.
 But

-you can take steps to help keep you and your family safe.
+you can take steps to help keep yourself and your family safe.

 Preparing for disaster